MuhammadSulaiman001/submodule-workflow-example/README.md

 ## Remove a submodule

-1. `git rm path/to/submodule` # you're at the root directory of the git repo
+1. `git rm path/to/submodule # you're at the root directory of the git repo`

-2. Manually Clean up:
+2. Manual clean up:
     1. Remove the submodule code directory
     2. Open .git hidden directory,
         1. In modules directory, remove Submodule-name directory..